 There are two ways to prepare for the test.

-There are many companies offering online courses that you can sign up for but I have found the two courses to be the best in industry.
-One is from Pilot Institute and the other one is from Drone Pilot Ground School.
-Both of these companies are the absolute best in what they do and pretty much guarantee success.
+There are many companies offering online courses that you can sign up for, but I have found the two courses to be the best in the industry.

 FAA Part 107 Practice Test

 The FAA Part 107 test consists of 60 multiple choice questions.
 These questions are prepared by instructors unique for each test, so you can’t really ‘memories’ anything.